ravisingh-vm/ravisingh-vm/README.md

 # This demo learning
 ## 2nd subject line
 stanza, a division of a poem consisting of two or more lines arranged together as a unit.
 More specifically, a stanza usually is a group of lines arranged together in a recurring pattern of metrical lengths and a sequence of rhymes.
+Some of the most common stanzaic forms are designated by the number of lines in each unit—e.g., tercet or terza rima (three lines) and ottava rima (eight lines).
+Other forms are named for their inventors or best-known practitioners or for the work in which they first were heavily used—e.g.,
 ## 3rd Subject line
 The structure of a stanza (also called a strophe or stave) is determined by the number of lines, the dominant metre, and the rhyme scheme.
 Thus, a stanza of four lines of iambic pentameter, rhyming abab, could be described as a quatrain.
 <!---